Prifki/T-port/README.md

-# Transportation
+# T-Shipping

 An educational project on developing an application which simulates the operation of the information system of a transport company.
-*A cool project name will be thought up later*

 ## Estimated design